-The dive planning process should include an analysis of the required tasks and their associated hazards to determine the appropriate equipment (technology) required, and further determine the required qualifications and personnel to perform the tasks.
-This information should be collated in the form of a Health & Safety Plan (HASP).
+The dive planning process shall include an analysis of the required tasks and their associated hazards to determine the appropriate equipment (technology) required, and further determine the required qualifications and personnel to perform the tasks.
+This information shall be collated in the form of a Health & Safety Plan (HASP).
 For routine and recurring activity over time, for instance recurring activity at Biosphere 2 (B2), a master HASP may be established to form the basis of the routine activity.
+The DSO should be involved as early as possible to allow assistance and expertise in the creation of the HASP.